SniraJavas/ordering.products/README.md

   - There are stored procedures that are executed in migrations to populate the database with relevant data
   - Security infrastructure have been in place to demostrate some of the content we covered on our interview using JWT and Microsoft.AspNetCore.Identity;

-  Assumptions :-
+  Assumptions :
-    - Once the order is in the database can not be updated via Reactjs
+    - Once the order is in the database can not be updated via Reactjs.
-    - files containig sensitive data would be excluded from the pushed\updated code using gitIgnore
+    - files containig sensitive data would be excluded from the pushed\updated code using gitIgnore.
     - Due to the time limmit I might have npt been consistent with Good practice in front end.
+    - There will be a differnt system to load product i.e CRUD.
+    - The whole assessmet was to demostrate my capabilities and it was an open assessment that I could drag and be creative.
+    - It was really nice to revisit Reactjs after some time 🤐

-  Tools used :-
+  Tools used :
     - ASP.Net Core
     - C#
     - HTML, CSS, JavaScript,
     - Bootrap 5
     - React
     - SQL Server and SSMS